 The Lynches were a powerful family in Galway’s history and served as mayors for three centuries.
 Their home is a formidable stone building with a curious curved chunk missing from a corner of the house.
 But this is no ordinary mistake — it has much darker origins.
 It begins with a stranger.

 There once was a man walking home one night and he came across a stranger.
 This stranger was an old man and a friendly one, so when he invited the man to have a drink with him, the man accepted.
 The stranger led the man to his favorite bar, but when they entered the bar, they found it to be completely packed.
 The two were separated, and the man began to wade through the crowd to find the bar.
 But as he began to push his way through, he found that the crowd didn’t seem to end, and he’s walking for days through the biggest crowd he’s ever seen.

 Finally, after a week of muscling his way to the front, he finds the bar.
-The bartender walks up and the man sees that it’s the very same stranger who lead him there.
-He offers him a whisky that the man accepts.
-When the drink is finished, the bartender offers the man a bargain: the man can drink as much whisky as he wants in exchange for his soul.
+The bartender walks up and the man sees that it’s the very same stranger who led him there.
+He offers him a whiskey that the man accepts.
+When the drink is finished, the bartender offers the man a bargain: the man can drink as much whiskey as he wants in exchange for his soul.
 The bartender, of course, is Satan.